projectsveltos/.github/profile/README.md

 We use the git-flow branching model.
 The base branch is dev.
 If you are looking for a stable version, please use the main branch or tags labeled as v0.x.x.

-## Contributing
+## Contributing to Sveltos

-❤️ Your contributions are always welcome!
-If you want to contribute, have questions, noticed any bug or want to get the latest project news, you can connect with us in the following ways:
+🎉 We welcome and appreciate all contributions to Sveltos!
+Whether you want to report a bug, suggest a new feature, or simply ask a question, we'd love to hear from you.
+Here are a few ways to connect with us:

 1. Open a bug/feature enhancement on github [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/projectsveltos/sveltos-manager/issues)
 2. Chat with us on the Slack in the #projectsveltos channel [![Slack](https://img.shields.io/badge/join%20slack-%23projectsveltos-brighteen)](https://join.slack.com/t/projectsveltos/shared_invite/zt-1hraownbr-W8NTs6LTimxLPB8Erj8Q6Q)